sakshamhere/Security/VAPT/Web/Concepts/HTTPheaders.md

 - X-Frame-Options       - The X-Frame-Options HTTP response header can be used to indicate whether or not a browser should be allowed to render a page in a <frame>, <iframe>, <embed> or <object>.
 Sites can use this to avoid click-jacking attacks, by ensuring that their content is not embedded into other sites.

+- X-XSS-Protection      - The HTTP X-XSS-Protection response header is a feature of Internet Explorer, Chrome and Safari that stops pages from loading when they detect reflected cross-site scripting (XSS) attacks
 # Request and Response header

 - Pragma            - Tells the browser not to store the response within the browser cache